 In addition to Tom’s many years as a historian, he has worked as a park ranger, a ski instructor, a web developer, helping a local hotel with its online presence and, in his younger years, illustrious positions such as slimer (the actual job title) in a fish processing plant in Alaska, pizza deliverer and other equally impressive jobs.
 Theresa, meanwhile became the assistant manager of the Yosemite Mountaineering School, then the online marketing manager for the park concessioner, and ultimately a freelance consultant for a variety of hotels and other organizations in and around national parks on their Google Ad campaigns and search engine presence.

-Encouraged by friends who had managed to pull off this home-ownership thing, we bought an empty lot in 2005, and started building.
-We moved in upstairs, and then in 2010, finished the apartment downstairs and started renting.
+Encouraged by friends, we bought an empty lot in 2005, and started building.
+We moved in upstairs in 2007.
+After a rest break, we completed the apartment downstairs and started renting in 2010.

-Now, four years into it (writing this in April 2014), we have a bit of perspective.
 When we started, we just knew that we wanted to treat people the way we would want to be treated ourselves.
 We didn’t want to nickel and dime people with add-on charges or leave them to fend for themselves with cast-off utensils in the kitchen that weren’t good enough for us.
-We wanted our place to be relaxing and feel like home and, in fact, one of the most common comments we get from people is they felt like they were coming home at the end of a day.
+We wanted our place to be relaxing and feel like home.